 25. Sell me something.

-This question assesses the candidate’s ability to create innovative ways of pitching products instantly and addressing objections fast.
+This question assesses the candidate’s ability to create innovative ways of pitching products instantly and addressing objections quickly.

-26. Explain the steps you take from the beginning of the sales process to the end.
+26. Explain the steps in your sales process from start to finish.

-Do they explain their process clearly?
-And do they cover the key steps: prospect, connect, research/evaluate, present, and close?
+What to listen for: Determine how well the candidate understands and considers the sales process.
+They should also explain the tools they use to organize their thoughts and activities, communicate with key stakeholders, and keep the process moving forward.
+Do they explain their process clearly and cover the key steps: prospect, connect, research/evaluate, present, and close?
 These are two things you should look for in their answer.

 27. Tell me about an objection you had trouble overcoming over the phone.
 How did you finally move the deal forward?